adobe/aem-core-forms-components/ui.af.apps/src/main/content/jcr_root/apps/core/fd/components/form/textinput/v1/textinput/README.md

 8.  `./readOnly` - if set to `true`, the filed will be read only
 9.  `./maxLength` - defines the maximum length of input allowed for the field.
 10. `./minLength` - defines the minimum length of input allowed for the field.
+11. `./maxLengthMessage` - defines the maximum length error message for the field.
+12. `./minLengthMessage` - defines the minimum length error message for the field.

+### Handling `maxLength` and `maxLengthMessage` in Custom Widgets

+The `maxLength` property in HTML5 compliant fields, such as those used in the Adaptive Form Text Input component, restricts users from typing more characters than specified.
+This restriction aligns with HTML5 standards to ensure the input length does not exceed the defined maximum.
+However, there are scenarios, particularly in custom widgets or headless implementations, where it might be necessary to allow input beyond the `maxLength`.

+To accommodate such use-cases, while still adhering to HTML5 compliance within the core component, the `maxLengthMessage` property is provided.
+This property allows developers to define a custom error message that is displayed when the input exceeds the `maxLength`, offering a way to guide users even when custom logic permits them to enter more characters than the standard limit.

 ## Client Libraries
 The component provides a `core.forms.components.textinput.v1.runtime` client library category that contains the Javascript runtime for the component.